 (2) “General Counsel” means the General Counsel to the Council of the District of Columbia, or a designated employee within the Office of the General Counsel to the Council of the District of Columbia.

-(b) Ethics Training.

-(1) New Employees.
-All employees shall complete a mandatory ethics-training course within 2 months of beginning employment with the Council.

-(2) Annual Certification.
-The General Counsel shall conduct mandatory training on the conflict of interest and ethics laws and regulations applicable to employees on at least an annual basis.

-(3) Materials on Council Website.
-The General Counsel shall ensure that ethics training materials, including summary guidelines to all applicable laws and regulations, shall be made readily available online and in print.

-(c) Financial Disclosure.
+(b) Financial Disclosure.

 (1) An employee who is covered under section 224 or 225 of the Board of Ethics and Government Accountability Establishment and Comprehensive Ethics Reform Amendment Act of 2011, effective April 27, 2012 (D.C.
 Law 19-124; D.C.
 Official Code § 1-1162.24 or 1-1162.25) (“Government Ethics Act”), shall file the required disclosures in accordance with the Government Ethics Act.